secworks/oxfat_ctf/README.md

 # oxfat_ctf
-Repository for code to solve the 0xfat CTF
+Repository for code to solve various levels of the [0xfat CTF](https://www.0xf.at/).